trane-project/trane-music/courses/minor_pentatonic_scale/lesson_C_sharp/exercise_1/back.md

-The note in degree number 1 of the C♯ minor pentatonic scale is C♯.
+The note in degree number 1 of the C♯ Minor Pentatonic scale is C♯.